 The other day I came across an article published on Science Career with the title You have accomplished more than you think!
 It was written by my friend Karin, scientist and author of the book You Must Be Very Intelligent – The PhD Delusion.
 The article starts with the story of a postdoc who wants to leave academia but believes that the skills she gained during her academic research won’t grant her any job!
 Unfortunately, I hear this story over and over again and as I am approaching the end of my PhD, many people ask me “Are you gonna do a postdoc after this?
 Is there any chemical industry that will hire you after your PhD degree?”
-When I tell people that you can also work either in science communication or scientific affairs, they stare at me with their mouth open.
+When I tell people that you can also work either in science communication, scientific affairs, as a medical writer, get an editorial job, patent attorney with a science degree, they stare at me with their mouth open.
 “I didn’t know that you could do that with a PhD!

 The American Society of Human Genetics states that any attempt to use genetics as scientific evidence to set differences between races shows a profound misunderstanding of this discipline.
 So, how come James Watson was awarded the Nobel Prize in Genetics?
 This person affirmed that he was inherently gloomy about the prospect of Africa because all our social policies are based on the fact that their intelligence is the same as ours – where all the testing says not really!
 Probably because Rosalind Franklin produced the crucial piece of evidence which allowed to sort out the structure of DNA and he took the merit for it?
 For this statement, he lost his job in 2007 and very recently he was stripped of several honorary titles by Cold Spring Harbor Laboratory, in New York, which he once headed.